-Among the first things you learn as a freelance web designer is that everybody wants a deal.
-Whether it’s a new client or an existing one, you’ll receive plenty of requests for discounted pricing.
-It’s almost as if they mistake a web design firm for a used car lot.
+One of the first things you learn as a freelance web designer is that everybody wants a deal.
+It happens with both new and existing clients.
+You’ll receive plenty of requests for discounted pricing.
+They must think that web designers are akin to a used car lot.

-While haggling over price is as old as commerce itself, we still need to make a living.
-Thus, if we provided a discount every time one was requested, we’d probably starve (or at least be noticeably hungry).
+Haggling over price is as old as commerce itself.
+But we still need to make a living.
+Thus, if we provided a discount every time one was requested, we’d go broke.

-Still, that doesn’t mean discounting your services is never a good move.
-There are some scenarios where it might make sense for your business.
+Still, that doesn’t mean discounts are never a good move.
+There are scenarios where it might make sense for your business.
 Here are a few times when a discount should be on the table.

 Charity Website Projects

-A variety of industries offer discounted services to non-profit organizations.
-For example, anyone from internet providers to banks provide some money-saving deals for these types of outfits.
-Some see it as a moral obligation, while others may look at it as a chance to grab some good publicity.
+Many businesses offer discounts to non-profit organizations.
+For example, everyone from internet providers to banks provides money-saving deals.
+Some see it as a moral obligation.
+Others may look at it as a chance to gain some positive publicity.

-For web designers, especially solo entrepreneurs, it can be a little more complicated.
-We don’t have the financial resources of bigger companies – deep discounts really can disrupt our revenues.
+For web designers, especially solo entrepreneurs, it can be more complicated.
+We don’t have the financial resources of bigger companies.
+Deep discounts can disrupt our revenue stream.

-Therefore, perhaps the larger price cuts should be reserved for organizations who are close to your heart.
+There is room for compromise, however.
+Perhaps discounts could be reserved for causes that are close to your heart.
 A local charity with a tight budget is a prime example.
-That might be, among other things, a food bank, a homeless shelter or an animal rescue.
+A food bank, a homeless shelter, or an animal rescue are possibilities.

 In those cases, you might find building a website to be a true labor of love.
-With that, money shouldn’t be the main object.
+As such, money shouldn’t be the main object.

-It is important to stay judicious about who gets those price breaks, however.
-You don’t want to get into a situation where you’re pouring in hours of work without fair compensation.
+It is important to be judicious about who receives discounts, however.
+You don’t want to get into a situation where you’re putting in hours of work without fair compensation.

 Loyal Clients Looking for a Website Redesign

-These folks are the ones who help to keep your business going.
+These folks help to keep your business going.
 Because of that, they deserve a special place on your client list.
-They are the VIPs.
+They are VIPs.

-Providing a small discount on a website redesign is both good business and a way of saying “thank you”.
-If they’ve brought you a good bit of revenue over time, any amount you can knock off the price really is worth it.
+Providing a small discount on a website redesign is both good business and a way of saying “thank you.”
+If they’ve generated substantial revenue, any amount you can knock off the price is worth it.

-This helps to continue building good will in your relationship.
-In turn, you’ll know that you can count on their continued patronage and willingness to spread the good word about your business.
+This helps to continue building goodwill in your relationship.
+In turn, you’ll know that you can count on their continued patronage.
+And they’ll be happy to spread the word about your business.

 During Tough Times

-Inevitably, one or more of your clients will go through a difficult time when revenues are down.
-It could be part of a widespread crisis such as a pandemic, or something much more localized like a fire or bankruptcy.
+Inevitably, one of your clients will go through a difficult time.
+It could be part of a widespread crisis such as a pandemic.
+Or maybe something localized like a fire or bankruptcy.

-Whatever the case may be, this might be an appropriate time to provide a discount.
-Again, it’s about helping to strengthen your relationship and demonstrate that you have your client’s back.
+Regardless, this might be an appropriate time to provide a discount.
+Again, it’s about helping to strengthen your relationship.
+This demonstrates that you have your client’s back.

-Beyond that, there’s also some practicality involved.
-If you charge recurring fees for maintenance packages or web hosting, it may be extremely difficult for a client to pay in such dire circumstances.
-By providing a discount or even breaking things down into multiple invoices, this might make the ultimate difference in whether you get paid.
+There’s also some practicality involved.
+If you charge recurring fees for maintenance packages or web hosting, it may be difficult for your client to pay.
+Providing a discount or splitting up payments might make the ultimate difference in whether you get paid.

-Of course, this does depend at least somewhat on your past experience with a particular client.
+Not sure what to do?
+It may depend on your experience with a particular client.
 If they’re generally on time with payment and great to work with, this makes the decision easier.

 When NOT to Discount Your Web Design Services

 The scenarios above are the exception.
-While the subject of discounted pricing will be broached by others, most often it’s better to say “no”.
+Plenty of people will ask you for discounts.
+It’s usually better to say “no.”

-When it comes to prospective clients, they may be shopping around for the best deal.
-That’s their prerogative, but web designers will not benefit from any sort of pricing war.
-Such a race to the bottom will make you regret ever taking on the project to begin with.
+Prospective clients are shopping around for the best deal.
+That’s their prerogative.
+But web designers will not benefit from a pricing war.
+It’s a race to the bottom that will leave you with regret.

-Then there are those who boldly proclaim that a discount now carries the promise of “more work” later on.
-This is truly one of the oldest tricks in the book – don’t give in.
-Unless some future revenue is guaranteed in writing, you’re unlikely to ever see those brighter days.
+Some proclaim that providing a discount now carries the promise of “more work” later.
+This is one of the oldest tricks in the book – don’t give in.
+Unless future revenue is guaranteed in writing, you’re unlikely to ever see those brighter days.

 Existing clients are a bit more complex.
 As we mentioned earlier, it’s fine to provide discounts to your VIPs.
-They’ve more than made up for whatever break you offer.
+They’ve more than made up for whatever deal you offer.

-The lesson here is that just because someone asks for a discount, it shouldn’t make you more inclined to give one.
+The lesson here is simple: just because someone asks for a discount doesn’t mean they should receive one.
 You might even make the case that the opposite is true.

-Since it’s your web design business, you get to make those decisions.
+It’s your web design business.
+Therefore, you get to make those decisions.
 Choose wisely!

 - The Hidden Benefits of Raising Your Prices